top of page

 Survival Guide

 This is your survival guide.
 Read the whole thing!
-No, really! everything! you lazy penguin!
+No, really! everything! you lazy hippie!
 It will redeem your soul from the burden of ignorance and maybe death.

 How it Works: The Ten Principles